wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 3.4.3 =
+* Fix to accept quote in PHP Condition String

 = 3.4.2 =
 * Add ability to add PHP condition string to specify pages where dialog will appear